ironbar/hungry_geese/reports/04_Modeling.md

 time it will be playing against the top agents.
 I would also like to try using frozen agents experience for learning.

-TODO:
+First experiment from zero training with two agents vs the two top agents is very succesfull and it's the first since a long time that is consistently improving over the best agent.
+I'm going to run another one only against the top agent to see if that is enough.

 #### Safe agents

 As a closing point I will like to dig deeper into safe agents because they should perform better than free agents.
 Maybe I should simply apply death penalty and forget near-death situations.

-TODO:
+After some thoughts I believe **safe agents have sense on evaluation**, they could be helpful when the agent has not learned correctly.
+I should only apply certain death penalty.
+However when learning (when playing to gather experience) probably is not a good idea because the model needs to learn when there is a certain death.
+If I apply those penalties it will be more difficult to learn.

+TODO: evaluate best agents from previous experiment with and without safe agents

 ### Results

 First experiments do not show clear changes between different architectures or when using experience replay.
 Batch normalization does not seem to bring improvements and makes the model much slower.
 I was training for 320k epochs, maybe longer trainings are needed.
 For example for wallbreaker model I trained for more than 600k epochs.
-Let's try witht longer trainings.
+Let's try with longer trainings.